SafwanLjd/EgyBestCLI/README.md

 egybest-cli --title "Peaky Blinders" -S 3
 ```

-Play The Third Episode of The Fifth Season of The Show "Black Mirror" in An Embeded Video Player
+Play The Third Episode of The Fifth Season of The Show "Black Mirror" in An Embeded Video Player (Doesn't Work on macOS and Wayland)
 ```bash
 egybest-cli -t "Black Mirror" --season 5 --episode 3 --watch
 ```